samkitchen94/canvas-editor-tech-test/README.md

 - And now, clearing the canvas so it is blank.
 This is just replacing everything in @canvas with an "O".

 - Next colouring in specific rows and columns between specific rows (inclusive).
 I'm getting a warning that the flip flop operator is depreciated but I think this is the most succinct way to implement this feature.
 Colouring horizontal sections was a little trickier - here I had to create an array of numbers between X1 & X2 (inclusive) and then use the colour_specific_pixel method on each pixel position in the array.

+- The choose_selection method is getting a bit messy - time to change it to a case statement from a big if/else statement.

 ## Edge cases to be considered
 - User cannot build a canvas larger than 250 or smaller than 1.